 - Bleeding.
 If a polyp is removed or a biopsy is done during the colonoscopy, you might notice some blood in your stool for a day or two after the test.
 Serious bleeding is uncommon, but in rare cases, bleeding might need to be treated or can even be life-threatening. - Perforation (puncture the wall of the colon or rectum).
-This is rare, but it can be a life-threatening complication, and the hole may need to be repaired with surgery.
-Possible colostomy bag. - Reactions to anesthesia
+This is rare, but it can be a life-threatening complication, and the hole may need to be repaired with surgery. - Reactions to anesthesia

-After procedure, if you are experiencing some bloating, abdominal pain, chill, fever, nausea, vomiting... please call our office or seek medical help right away.
-Be sure you understand these instructions.
+\\\\\After procedure, If you experiencing some bloating, abdominal pain, chill, fever, nausea, vomiting... please call our office or seek medical help right away.
+Be sure you understand these instructions.\\\\